arnomoonens/Box-Office-Mojo-Scraper/README.md

-# Box-Office-Mojo-Scraper
+# Box Office Mojo Scraper
+Use at your own risk.
-Scrapes weekly box office data from Box Office Mojo
+Scrapes weekly box office data from Box Office Mojo.